tldr-pages/tldr/pages/common/svn-changelist.md

 `svn changelist --remove --recursive --changelist {{changelist_name}} .`

-- Add the contents of folders to a changelist:
+- Add the contents of a space-separated list of directories to a changelist:

 `svn changelist --recursive {{changelist_name}} {{path/to/directory1}} {{path/to/directory2}}`